Miichxael/Miichxael/README.md

 ## 🧐 About Me !

-- You probably won't want to know about me, and I'm pretty sure of it.
+- *You probably won't want to know about me, and I'm pretty sure of it.*
-- Stop making stupid questions about: "Hey, why do you only have one social media account?"
+- *Stop making stupid questions about: "Hey, why do you only have one social media account?"*
-- If you want to know more about me, don't scare to contact me on IG, yes only Instagram !
+- *If you want to know more about me, don't scare to contact me on IG, yes only Instagram !*
-- Okay, BYE !
+- *Okay, BYE !*

- <p align="center"> #### languages and tools I've used
+ #### languages and tools I've used
 <img src="https://img.shields.io/badge/-JavaScript-black?style=flat-square&logo=javascript"/>
 <img src="https://img.shields.io/badge/-TypeScript-black?style=flat-square&logo=typescript"/>
 <img src="https://img.shields.io/badge/-Python-black?style=flat-square&logo=python"/>